mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 port, and MaxScale will use that information in its internal bookkeeping.
 This means the client is authenticated as if it was connecting from the host in the proxy header.
-If proxy protocol is also enabled in MaxScale server settings, MaxScale will relay the original original client address and port to the server.
+If proxy protocol is also enabled in MaxScale server settings, MaxScale will relay the original client address and port to the server.
 See [server settings](#proxy_protocol) for more information.

 This setting may be useful if a compatible load balancer is relaying client